 This being the case there is a war being raged in the design community over whether these symbols help or hinder user experiences.
 The two arguments can be boiled down to this: It is irrational to have a symbol for something when the symbol no longer has universal recognition; The symbol has grown to have universal recognition through the very fact that it IS the save button and therefore it’s fine.

-A symbol taking on a meaning other than the literal is referred to as skeumorphism.
-The floppy disk icon is a perfect example however you can also look to real life objects like LEDs in the shape of candles to see that these design concepts are not mere internet fakery; the candle being a now universally accepted lightsource long after it’s use as a light source was outdated.
+A symbol taking on a meaning other than the literal is referred to as skeuomorphism.
+The floppy disk icon is a perfect example however you can also look to real-life objects like LEDs in the shape of candles to see that these design concepts are not mere internet fakery; the candle being a now universally accepted light source long after its use as a light source was outdated.